basecreative/barebase/README.md

 Flat boilerplate we use on every build.
 Work in continuous progress.

 ## How to make it work
-You'll need node.js for Grunt and Ruby for Sass.
-To install any other dependencies, use
+You'll need to have [node.js](https://nodejs.org/download/) and [Sass](http://sass-lang.com/install) installed to make this work.
+To install all the node dependencies, use this on the project folder (should have a package.json):

 ```
 npm install